mbsmbs/ift6760_a25_projectwork/README.md

 python -m pip install -U --no-deps pytorch3d==0.3.0
 ```

+### Recommended setup

+To reproduce our experiments, create a new environment and install the dependencies specified in requirements.txt

-For other environments (e.g. macOS, Windows, or Linux/CPU-only), a
-simpler setup that we use in this fork is:
+For other environments (e.g. macOS, Windows, or Linux/CPU-only), a simpler setup that we use in this fork is:

-Python 3.8.20

-Conda environment name: confgfn

 ```bash
 # Create and activate the environment